orskoven/GRC/README.md

 - Act of war

 - USA iraq, one week prior to attack jam all big radiosender, tv's phone communication, to disable Iraq in communication reasonably.
 - Jamming at Lolland (Denmark) Kaleningrad.
 Jam equipment.
-Russian forces were trying to jam sonars listening (FMI's Dalo Saildrones survailing russians) to cable destroyer in the baltic sea.
-(Alexander Frolov ships where jamming)
+Russian forces were trying to jam sonars listening (FMI's Dalo Saildrones survailing russians) to cable destroyer in the baltic sea. ([Alexandr Frolov](https://www.marinetraffic.com/en/ais/details/ships/shipid:4937128/mmsi:273542930/imo:0/vessel:ALEKSANDR_FROLOV) ships where jamming)
 - All Airports in denmark are equipted with visual landing systems (manuel landing) .
 But finland is harder hit with only GPS landing systems.

 ## Frameworks of defence

-- USA has released Ghidra free NSA tool for reverse engineering and Kali.
+- USA has released [Ghidra](https://en.wikipedia.org/wiki/Ghidra) free NSA tool for reverse engineering and Kali.
 - Ransomeware attacks are handlede by the attacker as a "Business".
 - Industry of attack on the Dark Web.
 - Surveilance 5 (Common wealth) - 9 (Denmark included) - 14 eyes (Sweden Germany)
-- Denmark has been critised by xkeyscore cable working together with the 9 eyes countries.
+- Denmark has been critised by [XKeyscore](https://en.wikipedia.org/wiki/XKeyscore) cable working together with the 9 eyes countries.
-- Russian has TOBOL GPS jamming tools for targeted GPS jamming attacks Kaliningrad.
+- Russian has [TOBOL GPS](https://www.gpsworld.com/russian-electronic-warfare-base-linked-to-gps-jamming-across-baltic-region/) jamming tools for targeted GPS jamming attacks Kaliningrad.
 - [Stuxnet](https://en.wikipedia.org/wiki/Stuxnet)